Courses

 The following are the essential characteristics of science:

-2. Principle based on experiments and observation: Fundamental principles of management are developed through experiments and observations.
+2. Principle-based on experiments and observation: Fundamental principles of management are developed through experiments and observations.
 Their results can be tested and verified.

-Thus, management is definitely a science, but a social science as it is based on human behaviour.
+Thus, management is a science, but a social science as it is based on human behaviour.
 Human behaviour cannot be subjected to experiments and therefore management can be called soft science.

 Management as a Profession.

-A vocation that requires specific knowledge, practical training, a service motivation, and a code of conduct is referred to as a profession.
+A vocation that requires specific knowledge, practical training, service motivation, and a code of conduct is referred to as a profession.

 The following are the essential characteristics of a profession: